beansprout/comic-inventory-app/Notes.md

 * make methods currency populate/ convert in item controller, test
 * make method to populate info from 3rd party api comic vine
 * add a form to react to add/ edit issues, test
+* add a way to search -> install plugin mongoose-string-query

 ## Collections Reference:
 * hoards - collections i.e. which series or group.
 Example Comic book series 'The Avengers'